+These guidelines are based on the area and type of material affected by water damage and/or mold growth.
 Please note that these are guidelines; some professionals may prefer other cleaning methods.
-If you are considering cleaning your ducts as part of your remediation plan, you should consult EPA's publication entitled, Should You Have the Air Ducts In Your Home Cleaned? (see Resources List).
-If possible, remediation activities should be scheduled during off-hours when building occupants are less likely to be affected.
+If you are considering cleaning your ducts as part of your remediation plan, you should consult EPA's publication entitled, Should You Have the Air Ducts In Your Home

+Cleaned?8 (see Resources List).
+If possible, remediation activities should be scheduled for off-hours when building occupants are less likely to be affected.